Blair1213/TREE/README.md

 In addition, TREE is also trained and tested on cancer-specific networks, including 16 homogeneous networks and 15 heterogeneous networks.
 All cancer-specific homogemeous networks are available at https://zenodo.org/records/11648365, and cancer-specific heterogeneous networks are available at https://zenodo.org/records/11648733.

 # Reproducibility
 To reproduce the results of TREE.
 Firstly, you are supposed to download the networks and put it into a file "dataset/networks/".
-Then, you are supposed to download the subgraphs generated for each node from [pdata for pan-cancer networks](https://zenodo.org/records/15045885) and unzip in the current directory.
-In addition, the distance of shortest path for each network can also be downloaded from [shortest path for pan-cancer networks](https://zenodo.org/records/15045711).
+Then, you are supposed to download the subgraphs generated for each node from [pdata for pan-cancer networks](https://zenodo.org/records/15045885) and unzip to "pdata/.".
+In addition, the distance of shortest path for each network can also be downloaded from [shortest path (sp) for pan-cancer networks](https://zenodo.org/records/15045711) and unzip to "sp/.".

+Please note even if you don't download above two files, the code can still be run.
+The above two files will be generated during running.

 The directory structure of TREE is:
 ```
 .
 ├── README.md